axocomm/lambda.codes/resources/pages/about/index.md

 Hello.
 My name is Trevor, and I am a software engineer focusing on web development, DevOps, and some Unix system administration.
-I grew up at the Jersey Shore and currently reside in the Walnut Hill section of Philadelphia.
+I grew up at the Jersey Shore and currently reside in the Overbrook Farms section of Philadelphia.

 At the moment I am a full stack Clojure developer at [Relay Network](http://www.relaynetwork.com/) and lead developer at ProTech